MeLJes/starter-kit/README.md

 1. Robots.txt

-    > Include this `robots.txt` to prevent indexing by search robots.
+    > Include this `robots.txt` to prevent indexing by search robots

     ```html
     User-agent: *